 “It is (the writer’s) job, no doubt, to discipline his temperament and avoid getting stuck at some immature stage, in some perverse mood; but if he escapes from his early influences altogether, he will have killed his impulse to write. –George Orwell

 We’ve all heard of Abraham Maslow’s Hierarchy of Needs that lists the various needs a person must satisfy to achieve a sense of completion.
 The initial stages of the hierarchy concerns basic needs (food, water, and breathing) that we take for granted, until they are not met.
 As this hierarchy progresses to completion, the needs become more complex, and the need to satisfy them more profound.
-There is also an idea that person that may take one level for granted –such as the need for friendship, and the need to be loved– and they may regress back a level.
+There is also an idea that that person may take one level for granted –such as the need for friendship, and the need to be loved– and they may regress back a level.
 The basic structure of the Hierarchy of Needs suggests, however, that one cannot progress to next level, until the needs of the prior level are satisfied.
-Every person is different, of course, but the basic tenets are such that most people are not immune to the needs of a level you are currently on, and your stubborn refusal to accept the idea that you need more of whatever you currently have, has you stuck at that level.
+Every person is different, of course, but the basic tenets are such that most people are not immune to the needs of a level you are currently on, and our stubborn refusal to accept the idea that we need more of whatever you currently have, has us stuck at that level.

 Orwell’s addendum to Maslow’s Hierarchy of Needs pertains to writers.
 His quote basically states that while writers are not immune to the need to progress in all the ways Maslow outlined, and that their progress is elemental to better writing, it’s just as vital to the quality of the writing that they be able to tap into the angst that drove them to want to be a writer while mired in a previous stage.